yaybu/yaybu/sphinx/index.rst

 Yaybu configuration management software
 =======================================

-Yaybu manages your deployed computer systems, in much the same was as Puppet_ or Chef_.
+Yaybu manages your deployed computer systems, in much the same way as Puppet_ or Chef_.
 Yaybu has many advantages over these other systems, but it is an awful lot less mature.